On Left and Right Anarchists

 How would you make everyone give up their property?
 Who gets what?

 And we’re not asking people to give up property — we’re asking people to share property.
-It’s not about how I give stuff to you, so that I have less and you have more; it’s about how we put our stuff together, so that we have a bunch of stuff together.
+It’s not about how I give stuff to you, so that I have less and you have more; it’s about how we put our stuff together, so that we have a bunch of stuff together, and we discuss how it should best be used in the interest of all of us.

 What would you do about all the slackers?